Launch 2025 registrations now open

 The Birth of FIEC

-Recognising the key evangelistic imperative regarding church planting, Phillip initiated in the mid 1990’s a number of church plants around Australia.
-These grew into a partnership between like-minded church planters to see churches planted in key parts of Sydney and Australia The formal association of independent churches took place in 2004 as the Fellowship of Independent Evangelical Churches (FIEC).
+Recognising the key evangelistic imperative regarding church planting, in the mid 1990's Phillip initiated a number of church plants around Australia.
+These grew into a partnership between like-minded church planters to see churches planted in key parts of Sydney and Australia.
+The formal association of independent churches took place in 2004 as the Fellowship of Independent Evangelical Churches (FIEC).

 Itinerant Preaching